 She moved onto trombone aged 16 and in 1991 entered the Royal College of Music studying with Peter Bassano and Lindsay Shilling.
 Whilst at college Jayne was the recipient of several awards including the Countess of Munster Trust and the Queen Elizabeth, the Queen Mother Award before graduating in 1996 with a BMus degree and an ARCM diploma.

-Since leaving college Jayne has enjoyed a successful freelance career working with many of the major UK orchestras including the City of Birmingham Symphony Orchestra, London Symphony Orchestra, London Philharmonic and the BBC Symphony Orchestra.
+Since leaving college Jayne has enjoyed a successful freelance career working with many of the major UK orchestras including the City of Birmingham Symphony Orchestra, London Symphony Orchestra, London Philharmonic Orchestra and the BBC Symphony Orchestra.
 She has also worked with a number of chamber ensembles including LadyBones and the Fine Arts Brass Ensemble.
 Jayne joined Bones Apart in 2008.

 An experienced teacher and trainer, Jayne has coached the trombones of the National Children's Brass Band and the National Youth Brass Band of Wales.